 Appointments

-When you call the receptionist will ask you a few questions such as the nature of the problem, any indication of urgency and the telephone number on which the GP can call you back.
+When you call, the receptionist will ask a few questions such as the nature of the problem, any indication of urgency and the telephone number on which the GP can call you back.
 The GP will only try to call you back once so please be available to take the call.

-We offer early morning & evening extended hours appointments with GP- Check our on line booking services- "Registration required"
+We offer both early morning, and evening extended hours appointments with a GP.
+Please check our on line booking service.
+Registration is required.

 Urgent Appointments